Pisang Peak Climbing with Thorung La Pass Trek 17 Days

 Porters Care

 On any team, courtesy and respect are fundamental for an enjoyable and worthwhile experience.
-Our porters are an essential, integral part of each trekking team, and as such, they are well-treated and well-paid.
-After your trek, you will find they fully earned gratitude and respect.
-We expect all trekkers to keep the weight of their baggage under 22kgs/40lbs.
+Our porters are an essential, integral part of each trekking team; as such, they are well-treated and well-paid.
+After your trek, you will find they have fully earned your gratitude and respect.
+We expect all trekkers to keep their baggage weight under 22kgs/40lbs.
 Adventure Club Trek maintains a full commitment to the rights of our porters, providing them with appropriate clothing, gear, and lodging.
 In case of serious accident or sickness, they receive the same care as anyone else employed on the trekking team, even including evacuation by helicopter at our expense if appropriate.
 We fully support the IPPG (International Porter Protection Group), which strives to maintain and improve our porter's working conditions.

 Travel Insurance

 To be adequately protected in terms of insurance, you will need specialist travel insurance for participation in hazardous activities.
 A travel insurance policy that covers helicopter evacuation, trip cancellation, injury, death, lost baggage, theft, liability, medical treatment, and expenses is strongly recommended.
-Ensure the insurance covers all your activities during your Nepal stay, such as trekking and climbing.
-If you are injured and unable to travel, you can ask for a rescue helicopter from a remote area only if you have definite proof that you can pay for it.
+Ensure the insurance covers all the activities you will be undertaking during your stay in Nepal, such as trekking and climbing.
+Suppose you are injured and unable to travel.
+In that case, you can ask for a rescue helicopter from a remote area only if you have definite proof that you can pay for it.
 Adventure Club Trek has an agreement in Kathmandu that guarantees payment for helicopter evacuations.
-They pay a cash deposit to the helicopter operator and collect your money once you have been rescued.
-Be sure your policy specifically covers mountaineering or alpinism, or you may need help settling a claim.
+They pay a cash deposit to the helicopter operator and collect the money from you once you have been rescued.
+Be sure your policy specifically covers mountaineering or alpinism, or you may need help to settle a claim.

 Group Size And Team Composition

-We always form a small group of like-minded people to give them a wonderful and perceptive travel experience.
-It provides opportunities to interact and share with each other in a fun-filled environment when out in the wilderness.
-Generally, our travel group comprises a maximum of 14 members.
+We always form a small group of like-minded people to give them a wonderful and wise travel experience.
+It provides opportunities to interact and share in a fun-filled environment in the wilderness.
+Generally, our travel group comprises a maximum of 16 members.
 We need at least two participants to run our fixed departure dates.
 For private trips, the number of group members does not apply.
-We always strive to form a team, ensuring members are comfortable with one another.
+We always strive to form a team, ensuring that the members are comfortable with one another.

 Tipping